honocoder/react-firebase-firechat/README.md

 This project is a simple real-time chat app to discover and train with Firebase.

-To see it live, visit
+To see it live, visit [this site](https://react-firebase-firechat.netlify.app/)

 ## Firebase